ryohashimoto/lightrails/README.md

 ![](https://github.com/ryohashimoto/lightrails/workflows/Ruby/badge.svg)

-Lightrails is a utility library including Action Interactor, Active Representer etc.
+Lightrails aims to provide more modular structures for Ruby on Rails applications.

-It aims to provide more modular structures for Ruby on Rails applications.
+It is a utility library including Action Facade, Action Interactor and Active Representer classes.

 ## Getting Started